 The emotion that HP Studios played on was fear — that an insecure printer could result in a security breach if it’s not addressed.

 That’s what makes their call to action so powerful to a potential B2B buyer.
 It appeals to their emotions.
 A video featuring HP Studios’ secure printers just wouldn’t be as effective.

 Instead of having your B2B copywriter publish another selfish blog post tooting your company’s horn, turn it around on your customers.
 Appeal to their emotions, their problems, and the issues they face on a day-to-day basis.

 Are they missing something that they should be aware of?

 Explore these themes, and dive into details.
-Just make sure you’re focusing on why these people should really buy in (as opposed to your own personal reasons for wanting them to).
+Just make sure you’re focusing on why these people should really buy in your B2B copy (as opposed to your own personal reasons for wanting them to).

 Here are three prerequisites for a killer lead

 “If creativity is overrated, then you need hypotheses rather than epiphanies.”